ROCm/ROCm-OpenCL-Driver/README.md

 ROCm OpenCL Driver is a thin wrapper over Clang Driver API.
 It provides C++ interface to compilation services.

+## DEPRECATION NOTICE

+AMD is deprecating ROCm-OpenCL-Driver.
+We will no longer develop any new feature in ROCm-OpenCL-Driver and we will stop maintaining it after its final release, which is planned for December 2019.
+If your application was developed with the ROCm-OpenCL-Driver, we would encourage you to transition it to [ROCm-CompilerSupport](https://github.com/RadeonOpenCompute/ROCm-CompilerSupport), which provides similar functionality.

 ## BUILDING

 This project requires reasonably recent LLVM/Clang build (April 2016 trunk).